 Vice Provost for Information Services and Chief Information Officer

 Jessie Minton is the University of Oregon's chief information officer, responsible for IT services and strategy throughout the university.
 As the vice provost for Information Services, she also oversees IS, the UO's central IT department.
 Minton joined the university from Oregon Health & Science University, where she served as director of business operations and technical support services in the school's central IT organization.
 She previously worked at Yahoo! as a senior manager in their search marketing and small business units.
 Minton earned a bachelor's degree in anthropology with a minor in business administration at the UO and a master's degree in management and organizational leadership at Warner Pacific College.

 Juan-Carlos Molleda is a tenured professor and the Edwin L. Artzt Dean of the School of Journalism and Communication at the University of Oregon.
 He is also a US Fulbright Senior Specialist.
 Molleda has accumulated 21 years of experience teaching and researching public relations and communication management at the University of Florida (2000–2016), University of South Carolina (1997–2000), and Radford University (1995–1997).

 Edward Maletis Dean, Lundquist College of Business

 Sarah Nutter joined the university in January 2017 as the first Edward Maletis Dean of the Lundquist College of Business.
-Nutter previously served as dea of the School of Business at George Mason University.
+Nutter previously served as dean of the School of Business at George Mason University.
 She is a professor of accounting and has more than three decades of experience in teaching and research.
-Nutter earned a Ph.D. in Accounting from Michigan State University, and MBA from Michigan State University and a BS from Ferris State University.
+Nutter earned a BS from Ferris State University, an MBA from Michigan State University, and a PhD in accounting from Michigan State University.